Tri-Color & Brindle

 Genetic Health Testing

-Deposits being taken on her next F1 standard size litter with Cyber expected to go home in June 2020.
+Deposits being taken on her next F1 standard size litter with Cyber expected in the fall of 2020.
 We expect all tri color as well as brindle tri color puppies.

 ~Von Willebrand Disease I WT/WT Normal/Clear